skip to Main Content

 Read about one resident’s journey here.

 Kaiser Oakland faculty presented the first-of-its-kind curriculum in Point-of-Care Ultrasound for Internal Medicine trainees at the National Conference of the Program Directors of Internal Medicine meeting in 2011, and POCUS training continues to be a foundation of our program.
-Assistant Program Director Dr. Ingraham was a faculty lead at the National ACP Course on Point-of-Care U/S for Internists course and with the Society of Hospital Medicine and is the Kaiser Permanente Northern California lead Hospitalist for Point-of-Care Ultrasound teaching.
+Assistant Program Director Dr. Ingraham was a faculty lead at the National ACP Course on Point-of-Care U/S with the Society of Hospital Medicine and is the Kaiser Permanente Northern California lead Hospitalist for Point-of-Care Ultrasound teaching.

 Residents seeking additional proficiency can pursue the Advanced U/S elective with our dedicated POCUS faculty—a great way to enhance your experience and prepare you for a career as a Hospitalist, a procedure-based specialist, or Outpatient Medicine.